Arkady Martine: Academic career

 Weller obtained a Bachelor of Arts in religious studies from the University of Chicago in 2007; a Master of Studies in classical Armenian studies from the University of Oxford in 2013; and a Ph.D. in medieval Byzantine, global, and comparative history from Rutgers University in 2014.
 Her dissertation was titled "Imagining Pre-Modern Empire: Byzantine Imperial Agents Outside the Metropole".
 She was a visiting assistant professor of history at St. Thomas University from 2014 to 2015, and she was a postdoctoral researcher at Uppsala University from 2015 to 2017.
 She has published works on the topic of Byzantine and medieval Armenian history.

 Fiction writing

 Writing as Arkady Martine, Weller has been publishing science fiction since 2012.
+She has written that C. J. Cherryh is the author who has most strongly influenced her SF writing: "C. J. Cherryh is how I learned to write politics."

 A Memory Called Empire

 Martine's first novel, A Memory Called Empire (2019), begins her Teixcalaan series.
 The novel is set in a future where the Teixcalaanli empire governs most of human space, and it is about to absorb Lsel (apparently from Armenian lsel, 'listen'), an independent mining station.
 The Lsel ambassador Mahit Dzmare is sent to the imperial capital to prevent this absorption, and she finds herself embroiled in the empire's succession crisis.
 Martine said that the book was in many respects a fictional version of her postdoctoral research about Byzantine imperialism on the frontier with Armenia in the 11th century, particularly the annexation of the Kingdom of Ani.

 On The Verge website, Andrew Liptak praised the novel as a "brilliant blend of cyberpunk, space opera, and political thriller", highlighting Martine's characterization and worldbuilding.
 In Locus magazine, Russell Letson appreciated the novel's "absorbing and sometimes challenging blend of intrigue and anthropological imagination", as well as its sense of humor.
 Publishers Weekly and Kirkus Reviews magazines both gave the novel a starred review, noting the facility with which Martine brought the worlds of her "gorgeously crafted diplomatic space opera" to life, and comparing Martine's novel to the fiction of Ann Leckie and Yoon Ha Lee.